emablanco/curso-gnu-admin/update.rst

 - [extras] - Packages built and maintained by the CentOS developers that add functionality to the core distribution.
 These packages have undergone some basic testing, should track upstream release versions fairly closely and will never replace any core distribution package.
 It is enabled by default.

 - [testing] - Packages that are being tested proir to release, you should not use this repository except for a specific reason.
 It is disabled by default.

-Los repositorios del sistema están almacenados con extensión ``.repo`` bajo el directorio ``/etc/yum.repos.d/``, cada uno tiene el formato de archivo de configuración, formado por secciones y luego clave-valor, donde se indica su url, si está habilitado (``enable=0``), entre otros.

 Yellowdog Updater Modified (yum)
 --------------------------------